bcarlborg/personal-site/src/blog/big-and-little-endian/content.md

 Big Endian and Little Endian are phrases used to describe two approaches for laying out data in an ordered list of bytes.
-Despite using these terms over and over for years, I still manage to get these confused.
+You may not come accross these terms working at a high level of abstration like web development, but if you do any work with a low level language (like C, Rust or Nim), attempt implementing a network protocol or interfacing directly with computer hardware then you might have come across these terms.
+Despite the fact that I have looked up the meaning of these terms over and over for years, I still manage to get these two confused.

-My primary goal for this post is self-serving -- I hope that by writing this, I will finally solidify this concept and avoid all future confusion.
+So, my primary goal for this post is self-serving -- I hope that by writing this, I will finally be able to remember which byte ordering big endian refers to and which little endian refers to.

 ## Ordered Byte (or Bit) Sequences
 Most often, with computers, the base hardware you are dealing with is an **ordered sequence of bits or bytes**.
 If you are dealing with memory or storage, you have access to a list of memory addresses that each can hold a byte and the order of the bytes corresponds with the memory addresses.
 If you are dealing with a network interface, you will have some stream of bytes or bits where the order of the bytes is determined by either the order in which the data arrives or by some explicit count associated with each byte.